WarmBeer/GrinTesting/README.md

 **Test Cases**

-Here we describe the steps to test a certain feature and the test results.
+Here we describe the steps to test a certain feature and show the test results.

 | ID | Test Case | Testing Steps | Expected Result | Status | Actual Result | Comments |
 | - | - | - | - | - | - | - |